Can You Take a Power Bank On a Plane? 2023

 Uninstalled lithium ion and lithium metal batteries, including power banks and cell phone battery charging cases, must be transported inside your carry on baggage only.

-If your carry-on bag is subject to gate checking at the airport, make sure that you remove all your batteries and power banks and place them inside your personal item or backpack.
+If your carry-on bag is subject to gate checking at the airport, make sure that you remove all your power bank and place it inside your personal item or backpack.

-You can read more about traveling with batteries on this detailed post.
+You can read more about traveling with lithium batteries on this detailed post.

 Can you use your power bank in your flight?